 Meydani SN, Leka LS, Fine BC, Dallal GE, Keusch GT, Singh MF, et al. Vitamin E, and Respiratory Tract Infections in Elderly Nursing Home Residents: a Randomized Controlled Trial.
 JAMA.
 2004;292(7):828-836, DOI: 10.1001/jama.292.7.828.

 For all websites references, you need to note the date that you accessed the information, and the database name or web address (URL).
 For example:

 Royal College of General Practitioners.
 The Primary Health Care Team.

 RCGP website 2003 [cited 2004 Sep 22]; Available from: URL: http://www.rcgp.org.uk/information/publications/information/PDFInfo/21_OCT_03.pdf

 All submitted manuscripts are subject to peer review and editorial approval.
 Articles will be sent to at least 2 reviewers.
-Authors are usually notified within 1-2 months about the acceptability of their manuscript.
-Once receiving reviewers comments, authors are requested to send the revised article, and a copy of their reply to the reviewers, including the comment and explaining the replies to questions and changes made to the revised version within 48 hours.
+Authors are usually notified within 1-2 months about the acceptability of their manuscripts.
+Once receiving reviewers' comments, authors are requested to send the revised article, and a copy of their reply to the reviewers, including the comment and explaining the replies to questions and changes made to the revised version within 48 hours.

 Proofs will be sent to the corresponding author.
 Galley proofs should be returned within 48 hours from receipt.

-Corresponding author is responsible for the accuracy of the manuscript content (including English writing and grammar).
+The corresponding author is responsible for the accuracy of the manuscript content (including English writing and grammar).